History of Austria: La Tène (Celtic) culture

 In the later Iron Age, the Celtic La Tène culture spread to Austria.
 This culture gave rise to the first-recorded local tribal (Taurisci, Ambidravi, Ambisontes) and place names.
 Out of this arose Noricum (2nd century to c.
 15 b.c.) – a confederation of Alpine Celtic tribes (traditionally twelve) under the leadership of the Norici.
 It was confined to present-day southern and eastern Austria and part of Slovenia.
 The West was settled by the Raeti.

 Dürrnberg and Hallein (Salzburg) were Celtic salt settlements.
 In eastern Styria and the Burgenland (e.g., Oberpullendorf) high-quality iron ore was mined and processed, then exported to the Romans as ferrum noricum (Noric iron).
 This led to the creation of a Roman trading outpost on the Magdalensberg in the early 1st century b.c., later replaced by the Roman town Virunum.
-Fortified hilltop settlements (oppida), e.g. Kulm (east Styria), Idunum (mod.
+Fortified hilltop settlements, e.g. Kulm (east Styria), Idunum (mod.
 Villach), Burg (Schwarzenbach), and Braunsberg (Hainburg), were centers of public life.
-Some cities such as Linz (Lentos) date back to this period also.
+Some cities, such as Linz, date back to this period also.

 Roman era

-Although Noricum and Rome had been active trading partners and had formed military alliances, around 15 BC the majority of what we now know as Austria was annexed to the Roman Empire, beginning 500 years of so-called "Austria Romana" (as it became known in the 19th century).
-Noricum became a province of the Roman Empire.
+During the Roman Empire, the territory of present-day Austria corresponded roughly with the Roman province of Noricum which was annexed by the empire around 15 BC, beginning 500 years of "Austria Romana" (as it became known in the 19th century).
+The western and eastern extremities of present-day Austria were within the Roman provinces of Raetia, and Pannonia.

-During the reign of the Emperor Claudius (41–54 AD), the Roman province of Noricum had as its boundaries to the north the Danube, to the north-east the Vienna Woods, and in the east approximately the current eastern border of Styria, while in the south-east and south it was bounded by the Eisack and Drava rivers.
-Later, under Diocletian (284–305), the province was divided along the main Alpine ridge into a northern (Noricum ripense) and a southern (Noricum Mediterraneum).
-Across the Ziller in the west, corresponding to the present provinces of Vorarlberg and Tyrol, lay the province of Raetia, incorporating the earlier territory of Vindelicia.
-In the east lay Pannonia, including what is today the Burgenland.
+During Emperor Claudius's reign (41–54 AD), Noricum was bounded on the east approximately by the Vienna Woods, the current eastern border of Styria, and parts of the Danube, Eisack, Drava rivers.
+Under Diocletian (284–305), Noricum was divided along the main Alpine ridge into a north (Noricum ripense) and a south (Noricum Mediterraneum).
+Across the Ziller in the west, corresponding approximately to the present provinces of Vorarlberg and Tyrol, lay the province of Raetia.
+Present day Burgenland in the east was in Pannonia.
 To the south was Region 10, Venetia et Histria.
-The Danube river formed the Danubian limes (limes Danubii), a defensive line separating Upper and Lower Austria from the Germanic tribes of the Marcomanni and Quadi.
+The Danubian limes, formed a defensive line separating Upper and Lower Austria from Germanic tribes, most importantly the Marcomanni.

-The Romans built many cities that survive today.
+The Romans built many Austrian cities that survive today.
 They include Vindobona (Vienna), Juvavum (Salzburg), Valdidena (Innsbruck), and Brigantium (Bregenz).
 Other important towns were Virunum (north of the modern Klagenfurt), Teurnia (near Spittal), and Lauriacum (Enns).
-Significant archaeological sites from the Roman period include Kleinklein (Styria) and Zollfeld (Magdalensberg).
+Archaeological sites from the Roman period include Kleinklein (Styria) and Zollfeld (Magdalensberg).

-Christianity appeared in Austria in the 2nd century AD, prompting Church organization that can be traced back to the 4th century AD.
-After the arrival of the Bavarii, Austria became the object of missionary efforts, such as Rupert and Virgil of the Hiberno-Scottish mission.
+Christianity appeared in Austria in the 2nd century, prompting Church organization that can be traced back to the 4th century.
+After the arrival of the Bavarii, Austria became the object of new missionary efforts from the Frankish west, such as Rupert and Virgil of the Hiberno-Scottish mission.